Graduate Program Rankings for Spanish / Hispanic Literature & Linguistics

 Conclusion: It is not a ranking

 The order in which university programs appear in search engine results is NOT a kind of ranking relevant to finding a graduate program in any discipline.
 The search engine results can be manipulated by very smart computer science engineers and others who work at the university that appears high in the rankings.
 For example, some universities have savvy search engine optimization experts.
 Go search and voilà, you find these universities ranking unusually high in Google for search phrases like “Spanish linguistics program” and “Spanish literature graduate program”.
 Clearly, Google and others do not want their search results to be unfairly biased in favor of any particular entity, and they are in a constant battle against those who attempt to gain visibility by figuring out how to manipulate web page code, content, and linking schemes to send the “right signals” to search bots in order to artificially gain more visibility.
 Given that search engine algorithms are (unfortunately) manipulable if savvy folks who are behind the website ranking highly, the search results cannot be relied upon as a type of university program ranking.
-Use the unbiased, unranked list of universities available on this site, Hispanic Literature List OR Hispanic Linguistics List, and review the points below.
+Use the unbiased, unranked list of universities available on this site, Hispanic Literature list OR Hispanic Linguistics list OR Translation and Interpreting list and review the points below.

 Personally Ranking Master’s and PhD Programs in Spanish / Hispanic Literature & Linguistics